qualipool/swissrets/docs/Characteristics.md

-volumeSiaGv | Volume SIA-GV in m³ | positiveDecimal yearBuilt | Year of construction, in four digits. | year yearLastRenovated | Year of last renovation, in four digits. | year
+volumeSiaGv | Volume SIA-GV in m³ | positiveDecimal yearBuilt | Year of construction, in four digits. | year yearLastRenovated | Year of last renovation, in four digits. | year isVatOpted | A way to indicate whether a property is opted to tax or not.
+This information is relevant predominantly for the transaction of investment properties. | [applicable](#type-applicable)